 - Person CANNOT be a candidate in the election for which the voter is requesting a Mail-In Ballot.

 Download a Vote By Mail Ballot Application.
-The voter authorizes a person to act as an authorized messenger by completing and signing Section 12 of the application.
-The authorized messenger will be required to present photo ID and apply his/her signature to Section 12 in front of the County Clerk or his designee at the time of application.
+You must complete Sections 1-9 and 11 (complete Section 10 only if applicable).
+The voter authorizes a person to act as an authorized messenger by completing and signing Section 11 of the application.
+The authorized messenger will be required to present photo ID and apply his/her signature to Section 11 in front of the County Clerk or his designee at the time the application is submitted.